WSMC-FM: Early years

 The call sign stands for Southern Missionary College, SAU's name at the time the station began operations.

-Religious programming controversies
+From its earliest days, the station has broadcast a mix of classical music and Adventist religious music and teachings.

+Adventist restrictions

 In 1971, WSMC became one of the charter members of NPR.
 However, because of the religious doctrine of the licensee's church body, the General Conference of Seventh-day Adventists, WSMC cannot air live news programming from sunset on Friday evening until sunset on Saturday evening.
-This frequently resulted in NPR's afternoon drive time program, All Things Considered, being interrupted in progress.
-That situation did not sit well with NPR during the 1990s.
+This frequently resulted in NPR's afternoon drive time program, All Things Considered, being interrupted while in progress.
+This situation did not sit well with NPR during the 1990s.

 Coinciding with this dispute, a citizens' group called "Chattanoogans for Better Public Radio" took exception to what group organizer Bob Steverson described as the "awkward marriage of convenience" between WSMC and NPR.
-Most of NPR's funding comes from the Corporation for Public Broadcasting, itself subsidized by Federal appropriations.
+Most of NPR's funding comes from the Corporation for Public Broadcasting, partially subsidized by Federal appropriations.
 From sunset on Friday evening to sunset on Saturday evening, WSMC aired a variety of local and national religious programs.

-The groups complained that it was inappropriate for WSMC to receive federal funding, since it aired hours of religious programming each week.
+The groups complained that it was inappropriate for WSMC to receive federal funding, since it aired more religious programming each week than could be considered a public service.
 Some individuals also alleged that the religious programming, mandated by the administration of what was then Southern College of Seventh-day Adventists, amounted to catering to a religious minority at the expense of the larger public in the Tennessee Valley.
 In March 1995, WSMC formed a community advisory board to address these concerns.

-However, as Steverson's group saw it, Southern College had three options: stop preempting NPR programming, move NPR programming to the area's other NPR member station, WUTC, or give up its license to another owner.
+However, as Steverson's group saw it, Southern College had three options: stop preempting NPR programming, move NPR programming to WUTC 88.1 FM, the area's other NPR member station, or give up WSMC's license to another owner.
 In June 1995, NPR officials began the process of terminating WSMC's membership on the grounds that the station preempted NPR programming too often and aired too much religious programming.
 In response, college officials and station management decided to take action themselves, discontinuing most NPR programming, news included, taking effect on September 30, 1995.
 Replacing ATC were Public Radio International's The World and American Public Media's Marketplace, which could air on a delayed basis or be preempted on Fridays.
-A few NPR programs remained on the schedule (purchased separately without a network discount).
-Most of the other programs moved to WUTC, which replaced WSMC as the Chattanooga market's primary NPR station.
-WSMC has since dropped most NPR programming from its schedule, though it does still air some NPR news updates.